MaterializeInc/materialize/doc/user/content/manage/access-control/_index.md

      inviting new users, editing account and security information, or managing billing.
 Admins have _superuser_ privileges in the database.

-   - `Organization Member`: can login to the console and has restricted access to the database, depending  on the privileges defined via [role-based access control (RBAC)](#role-based-access-control-rbac).
+   - `Organization Member`: can log in to the console and has restricted access to the database, depending  on the privileges defined via [role-based access control (RBAC)](#role-based-access-control-rbac).